kumu/docs/guides/import.md

 # Import

 Kumu's import feature makes it possible to map your existing data, without recreating every bit of it by hand.
-Whether your data is in [Excel](#import-from-excel) or [Google Sheets](#import-from-google-sheets), you can follow this guide to quickly bring it into Kumu.
+Whether your data is in [Excel](#import-from-excel-or-csv), a [comma-separated values (CSV) file](#import-from-excel-or-csv), or [Google Sheets](#import-from-google-sheets), you can follow this guide to quickly bring it into Kumu.

 <iframe src="https://player.vimeo.com/video/96531654" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>